-Pancetta is made of pork belly meat and quite healthy as well, it is typically added to soups and pasta to add depths to it an in this simple recipe, it has been used to increase the flavour of the meal and give you a tasty combination of rabbit and enjoy pork flavour without the smoky taste of bacon.
+Pancetta is made of pork belly meat and is quite healthy as well, it is typically added to soups and pasta to add depth to it and in this simple recipe, it has been used to increase the flavor of the meal and give you a tasty combination of rabbit and enjoy pork flavor without the smoky taste of bacon.

 Is Rabbit Meat Safe To Eat?